daniel-023/daniel-023/README.md

 # Daniel Handoyo

-I am currently pursuing an MSc in Speech and Language Processing, with interests in speech and language technology, natural language processing, and applied machine learning.
+I'm currently pursuing an MSc in Speech and Language Processing at the University of Edinburgh, with interests in speech and language technology, natural language processing, and applied machine learning.

 ## Selected Projects